Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/02_usurper_of_frost.en.md

   </tr>
   <tr>
     <td>
-      <p><b>21.</b> The two puddle players move straight into the center,
+      <p><b>21.</b> The two puddle players move anti-clockwise around the other
-      before turning to their left, dropping five puddles in total before joining their group NNE and SSW.</p>
+      player's puddle, spiraling out towards the edge of the arena.</p>
-      <p>Try to keep your puddles to the same East/West side to avoid blocking
+      <p>They will drop five puddles in total before joining the other players
-      the path back to the center.</p>
+      NNE and SSW.</p>
       <p>The tether players wait for their towers to resolve <em>(Bright
       Hunger)</em> before collapsing with their group.</p>
     </td>